 RACHEL: It did, absolutely.

-FELICIA: The kids didn’t quite get it—in fact, they didn’t get it at all.
-They already see us as a married couple and to a certain degree they don’t even understand what marriage is—not yet.
+FELICIA: The kids didn’t quite get it.
+They already see us as a married couple and to a certain degree they don’t even understand what marriage is yet.

 RACHEL: They know that we’re a family.
 Just like the family next door, and the family down the street, and their friends at school.

 The state Supreme Court ruling in 2008 put California at the forefront of the movement to advance the cause of marriage equality for same-sex couples.
 Despite state action on the issue, however, the federal government does not recognize same-sex unions because of the Defense of Marriage Act (DOMA) passed under President Bill Clinton in 1996.